jorisroovers/gitlint/docs/contributing.md

 pip install hatch
 ```

-### Github Devcontainer
+### Github Codespace

-We provide a devcontainer on github to make it easier to get started with gitlint development using VSCode.
+We provide a devcontainer to use with github codespaces to make it easier to get started with gitlint development
+using VSCode.

 To start one, click the plus button under the *Code* dropdown on
 [the gitlint repo on github](https://github.com/jorisroovers/gitlint).